StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/start-investigating-an-alert.md

-# Start Investigating an Alert
+# Start Working on an Alert

 <!-- md:permission `manageAlert/update` -->

-This topic provides step-by-step instructions for starting the investigation of an [alert](about-alerts.md) in TheHive.

-Use this procedure to start investigating a new alert and change its [status](../../../administration/status/about-statuses.md) so that it moves from the *New* stage to the *In progress* stage.
+Start working on a new [alert](about-alerts.md) in TheHive and change its [status](../../../administration/status/about-statuses.md) from the *New* stage to the *In progress* stage.

 <h2>Procedure</h2>

-1. [Find the alert](./search-for-alerts/find-an-alert.md) you want to start investigating.
+1. [Find the alert](./search-for-alerts/find-an-alert.md) you want to start working on.

 2. In the alert, select **Start**.